 How does the PinnacleCare process work?

-When an employee reaches out to PinnacleCare, our intake team will ensure medical privacy by asking a few questions to verify eligibility.
-A Connection Health Advisor will then gather the employee’s appropriate medical history and the details of their current diagnosis.
-The Advisor reviews the case and consults with our Medical Team to guide the employee to the appropriate course of action.
+When a member reaches out to PinnacleCare, our intake team will ensure medical privacy by asking a few questions to verify eligibility.
+A health advisor will then gather the member’s appropriate medical history and the details of their current diagnosis.
+The advisor reviews the case and consults with our medical team to guide the member to the appropriate course of action.

 What services are covered under this benefit?

 PinnacleCare will provide a confirmation of a diagnosis, recommendations on top specialists, facilitated appointments, and/or research on a diagnosis and appropriate treatment options.
 In certain cases, PinnacleCare will help to coordinate the gathering and forwarding of key medical records to a recommended specialist.

 We consult with a wide range of sources to select specialists based on their education, experience, and other qualifications:

 - PinnacleCare medical directors, physicians, and Ph.D. researchers

 - Medical Advisory Board of nationally acclaimed physician specialists

 - Network of leading hospitals and medical centers

 Each physician office that we recommend is interviewed by a member of the research team in order to confirm details about the practice and their specialty.